Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 8. Girls of Paper and Fire by Natasha Ngan

-It follows Lei.
-She is a member of the Paper Caste.
-And the people of Ikhara persecute her.
+We follow Lei, a member of the Paper Caste.
 She sees the royal guards take her mother.
 Afterwards, Lei suffers with trauma.
-They return and try to take Lei.
+But they return to take Lei.

 This is such an excellent ya fantasy book.
-The plot if quite dark but it's written incredibly well.
-The romance was excellent a slow-burn enemies to lovers wlw romance.
+The plot is dark but well-written.
+This is offset with an adorable slow burn romance.

 My only issue with this book is that the pacing felt a little off.
 More time was spent on 'getting to the palace' than I think was completely necessary.
 But it didn't detract from how much I enjoyed the book.